liqd/aula/README.md

 ## Getting started (with sensei)

 https://github.com/hspec/sensei is a tool for rapid re-compilation and testing.
-It works with .
 If you want to use it, follow these steps:

 - git clone --recursive https://github.com/hspec/sensei
 - git clone --recursive https://github.com/liqd/thentos